top of page

 covered in recommended reading.

-While not "required," a WiFi enabled electronic device, such as laptop or tablet, is strongly recommended as we will use class time to do case research as it helps students learn how to research effectively, saving them valuable hours at home.
+WiFi enabled electronic device, such as laptop or tablet or smart phone, is strongly recommended as we will use class time to do case research as it helps students learn how to research effectively, saving them valuable hours at home.

 *NOTE: For those students who need a textbook attached to the course to receive institutional credit, please use the Introduction to Argumentation and Debate, by Christy Shipe, 4th Ed.
 (I have some to loan out) -or- purchase Introduction to Policy Debate, by Christy Shipe, 5th Ed.